 - Jenifer Hubbard, undergraduate student and postbaccalaureate researcher.
 Jenifer received her BA in Biology and BS in Anthropology from the University of Arkansas in December 2014.
-She started in the lab compiling a faunal atlas of early Pleistocene European mammals (which she put to good use in Romania working on the Oltet Valley fossil collection in May 2016) and is expanding her research to include geometric morphometrics and ecomorphology.
+Jen’s work in the Terhune lab focused compiling a faunal atlas of early Pleistocene European mammals, which she put to good use in Romania working on the Oltet Valley fossil collection in May 2016.
+Jen is now pursuing a career in secondary education, specializing in teaching science.

 - Siobhan Cooke (Northeastern Illinois University)